alecoscia/laravel-4-base/readme.md

 ## Config
 - compiled.php including some very commonly used Laravel components as well as Sentry files (which I often use)

+## Runtime ClassLoader
+I hated needing to load my migration/seeding/command classes into my application, so I figured out that with a custom artisan start-file I could dynamically load them only when using php artisan.